 When the sauce is complete, it needs to be kept in a warm place (i.e. the side of an aga), until you need to use it.
 It will hold like this for approximately one hour.

-There is a quick version of the classic recipe that achieves the same desired result.
+This quick version of the classic recipe achieves the same desired result.